Key Takeaways

 The Subscription Model

-Perhaps the ultimate example of the subscription model is streaming giant Netflix.
-Their subscription-based business model includes one monthly subscription fee that unlocks millions of hours of content.
-You can find examples of websites and apps making the subscription model all over the internet.
-Sites put premium content behind a subscription paywall, apps charge subscription fees for use and OTT Netflix competitors spring up all the time.
+You can find examples of websites and apps making the subscription model work all over the internet.
+Sites put premium content behind a subscription paywall, apps charge subscription fees for use, and OTT providers, or Netflix competitors, spring up all the time, offering exclusive in-game items or additional features to subscribers.

 Subscription Revenue Pros